Harrypotterrrr/Homepage/_posts/2019-05-11-Text_to_image-1.md

 Therefore, generative model must learn to use noise, the prior-condition, to represent style variations in order to generate realistic image.

-Inverting generative model $S$ for style transfer is designed to transfer the generative image back into noise z with the following loss,
+Inverting generative model $$S$$ for style transfer is designed to transfer the generative image back into noise z with the following loss,

 $$
 \mathcal{L}_{\text {style}}=\mathbb{E}_{t, z \sim \mathcal{N}(0,1)}\|z-S(G(z, \varphi(t)))\|_{2}^{2}
 $$

 > It is a bit difficult to understand the implication this model.
-To make sense of this, we can interpret this inverted model $S$ as to measure the ability of $G$ to output a generative image with both decent content and style in convergence case where $\mathcal{L}_{\text {style}}$ comes close to 0.
+To make sense of this, we can interpret this inverted model $$S$$ as to measure the ability of $$G$$ to output a generative image with both decent content and style in convergence case where $$\mathcal{L}_{\text {style}}$$ comes close to 0.

 ![ROC_curve](/assets/images/2019/05/text_to_image_1/ROC_curve.png)

 For evaluation, `cosine similarity` and `ROC` is used as showed in the above figure.
 Images with similar and dissimilar content and style is selected and constructed as a pair, and if GAN has disentangled ability, the similarity between noises inverted from images of the same style (e.g. similar pose) should be higher than that of different styles (e.g. different pose).

-{% endkatexmm %}